Skip to main content

 How to document it: List your duties with enough specificity that someone outside the business could understand your role.
 The more granular, the better.
 "General management" is weak.
 "Managing a team of 4 employees, handling client acquisition, overseeing project delivery, and managing accounts receivable" is strong.

-Why it matters: This is one of the two most important factors in practice.
+Why it matters: This is one of the two factors that decide most cases.
 The IRS wants to match what you do to what the market pays for that work.
 Most S-corp owners wear many hats, which is exactly why the Cost Approach (which prices each task independently) is useful.
 See Cost Approach vs. Market Approach for more on how this works.

 3. Time and effort devoted to the business